GriggsGD/UnityInteractableSystem/README.md

 - Next under the ThirdPersonController inspector properties on our player, find the InteractableMethod unity event property/variable we added to the component/script, select + and reference the Player object along with the Interact function/method

 ![Player Setup](https://user-images.githubusercontent.com/79928221/147373583-3ba8aff1-0857-41bb-a393-03951b6c14aa.png)

+Test by running the game, moving the player near the ball and pressing E to interact with it